Case studies

 A communication strategy and support to help ASIC’s move to industry funding

-A move to industry funding meant that 48,000 regulated organisations had to register for an ASIC industry portal by 27 September 2018 so that ASIC could calculate and charge new annual fees.We worked closely with ASIC’s senior leaders to help them manage this transition.
+A move to industry funding meant that 48,000 regulated organisations had to register for an ASIC industry portal so that ASIC could calculate and charge new annual fees.

-Key to this was a detailed stakeholder analysis spanning 47 industry sub-sectors.
-We then recommended messaging, communication channels and tactics to mitigate potential risks and support compliance.
-This multi-channel, content-led approach included animated videos, social media tiles and articles for trade and industry media, and a range of visual content to we shared with stakeholders and industry.
-More than 20 industry groups used our materials in their publications and on social media in the lead up to ASIC’s portal deadline.
+This multi-channel, content-led approach included animated videos, social media tiles and articles for trade and industry media, and a range of visual content we shared with stakeholders and industry.
+20+ industry groups used our materials in their publications and channels in the lead up to ASIC’s portal deadline.

 From a standing start of zero awareness, our work helped ensure 84% of the group described as ‘critical reporters’ submitted metrics on the portal by the deadline, and 100% of all levies and fees could be calculated.